 Time lost due to employee absence costs employers, both in relation to the unworked hours and in the time needed to manage the absence, arrange cover and provide support where required on the return to work.

-There are many reasons employees may need time off work – anything from short-term illness to longer-term health conditions.
 By implementing an effective absence management plan, it will enable you to support employees’ needs, whilst also being able to monitor unauthorised absences or misuse of sick pay schemes.

 A successful approach to absence management should consider the causes of workforce absence and develop appropriate strategies and policies to deal with them.
 Certain levels of absence are an unavoidable feature of being an employer, and your absence management efforts should offer support to those employees who are legitimately absent.
 Your key aim is to facilitate a fast and safe return to work as soon as possible.
 Together with handling genuine illness absence positively, you also need to implement measures to tackle and discourage non-legitimate absence.

 Work absences will broadly fall into one of the following three categories:

 - Planned work absences: these could include annual leave or maternity/paternity leave, care for dependants, compassionate leave, or education leave

 - Unplanned but legitimate absences: such as sickness absence and family emergencies

 - Unauthorised work absences: these could include malingering or frequent lateness.

 There are so many different types of work absences that can take place, some planned and some unplanned, that it would be impossible to approach each one in the same way.
 These absences all require very different handling and management, as they each give rise to varied rights and responsibilities, and present very different challenges and risks.